 Notes

 - Use this syrup in your favorite hot drinks, like coffee, tea, lattes, and cocoa.
-Add just enough Pumpkin Spice Syrup to suit your sweet tooth.
+Add just enough Pumpkin Pie Spice Syrup to suit your sweet tooth.

 Charlene Berti